 Replacement or Repair

-An advantage of timber windows and doors is that they can often be repaired, rather than requiring complete replacement.
+An advantage of timber sash windows, wooden casement windows and wooden doors is that they can often be repaired, rather than requiring complete replacement.
 This not only saves you money and reduces the disruption to your home, but it also reduces any environmental impact from manufacturing and disposing of the windows and doors.

 At The Sash Window Workshop our sales surveyors will always recommend the most appropriate service to suit your individual requirements.
 If the window sashes or frame are still in a good condition, we will aim to repair the existing windows rather than replace them.